ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Introduction

 Ideally, a multi-bit watermark should maximize \emph{rate}---the number of bits encoded per token---and minimize the \emph{error probability} of decoding the watermarked message.
 Recent constructions balance these two objectives while preserving text quality by enforcing a \emph{distortion-free} constraint: averaged over side information shared between a watermark encoder and decoder, watermarking does not change the LLM's average next-token predictions.
 Side information is usually generated by hashing previously-generated tokens and shared secret keys \cite{kirchenbauer2023watermark,dathathri2024scalable}.

 Multi-bit watermarking is a more complex counterpart of \emph{zero-bit watermarking}, which aims only to decide whether a text is LLM-generated or not \cite{kirchenbauer2023watermark,tsurheavywater,aaronson2023watermark,kuditipudi2023robust,dathathri2024scalable}.
 Despite being a fundamentally different problem (statistical detection vs.\ communication), existing multi-bit methods often extend design principles from the zero-bit setting.
 For example, constructions such as \cite{feng2025bimark} and \cite{mpac} encode information on a token-by-token basis, rather than treating message recovery over long sequences of tokens as a channel coding problem.
-Consequently, while prior works provide evidence that distortion-free multi-bit watermarking is feasible, they leave open its information-theoretic \emph{capacity}: How many bits can we reliably embed into LLM-generated text while preserving average next-token predictions?
+As a result, current watermarking methods reliably embed only a few bits into sequences of hundreds of tokens.

+For multi-bit watermarks to be useful in practice, they must allow reliable recovery of several \emph{bytes} of information over strings of tokens.
+This raises two questions: \begin{enumerate}[label=\textbf{Q\arabic*)}, align=right, leftmargin=*, labelsep=.2em] \item In theory, what is the largest amount of information we can reliably embed into LLM-generated text without distorting next-token predictions? \item Can this limit be approached by a practical multi-\emph{\underline{byte}} watermarking scheme? \end{enumerate} We provide answers to these questions by deriving fundamental information-theoretic limits for watermarking and introducing \arcmark: a watermarking method built on coding theory that achieves reliable multi-byte insertion in text (see Fig. \ref{fig:llama3_qwen-token300}).

+We formally define and derive the (Shannon) capacity of multi-bit LLM watermarking, i.e., the largest number of watermarked bits that a token can carry.

-We present the \emph{first information-theoretic abstraction of the multi-bit LLM watermarking problem and a formal definition of watermarking capacity} of the resulting channel.
-We do so by modeling multi-bit watermarking as communication over a noisy channel with side information available at both the encoder (the watermarker) and decoder.
-Under this model, we derive an expression for the Shannon capacity of distortion-free multi-bit watermarking as: the maximum number of watermarked bits per token that can be embedded while achieving asymptotically vanishing decoding error probability over long sequences of tokens, without changing the token distributions.
+Our key insight is modeling multi-bit watermarking as communication over a noisy channel with side information available at both the encoder (the watermarker) and decoder.
+Under this model, the Shannon capacity of distortion-free multi-bit watermarking is defined as the maximum achievable rate (bits/token) while ensuring asymptotically vanishing decoding error probability over long sequences of tokens.